timmyjose/cai/cai_core_guide.md

   * Code the solution.

-  * Revisit the question next week.
+  * Revisit the question the following week.